BigFood2307/FS22_DynamicFieldPrices/README.md

 An extra 10% is added when buying or selling a field.
 This will strongly limit field flipping.
 Prices change once per day.

+IF YOU RUN INTO ISSUES AFTER SAVING/LOADING ON MOD MAPS CHECK THIS ISSUE: https://github.com/BigFood2307/FS22_DynamicFieldPrices/issues/4

 ## Price calculation
 ### NPCs